hyejshin/ReactNanodegree/React-Native/Flashcards/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+* This project is tested in Android platform

 ## Planning Stage 📐
 Step 1 - Draw All of the Views of the App